mehulagg/gitlab/doc/topics/autodevops/index.md

 For requirements, read [Requirements for Auto DevOps](requirements.md) for more information.

-For a developer's guide, read [Auto DevOps development guide](../../development/auto_devops.md).
+For GitLab contributors, see the [Auto DevOps development guide](../../development/auto_devops.md).

 ## Enable or disable Auto DevOps